21 Shi4 He2 噬嗑

 The 4th line

-Line 4 is a law enforcer and a masculine line at a feminine position, signifying a tough exterior but inner powerlessness as the available penal code is weak.
+Line 4 is a law enforcer and a masculine line at the feminine position, signifying a tough exterior but inner powerlessness as the available penal code is weak.
 He has difficulty performing his job and manifesting justice, so that the barrier of hexagram Shi He remains in the mouth.
 On the other hand, the masculine line is rigid like gold and straight as an arrow; straightness and rigidity are signified as justness and making no concessions, in terms of personality.
 This is instrumental for it to steadfastly persist in performing its job under difficult conditions, and will lead to auspiciousness.

 The inner upper trigram Kan (the abyss, water) is a piece of meat with a bone inside dried by the sun of the upper trigram Li.
 So, line 4 is in trouble with the bone, like sitting on top of the barrier and trapped in the middle of the inner upper trigram Kan, peril.
 It may be bitten off (by lines 1 and 6), because it is tough while the available penal code is weak.